-- C-SSRs and Protective Factors help identify risk. - C-SSRS assesses Suicide ideation, Suicide Intensity, Suicidal Behavior. - Intent (Stated or Implied) is of Primary Importance when considering whether or not to Safety Plan. - Protective factors promote well-being and when present, can decrease risk.
+- C-SSRs and Protective Factors help to identify potential risk. - C-SSRS assesses Suicide ideation, Suicide Intensity, Suicidal Behavior. - Intent (Stated or Implied) is of Primary Importance when considering whether or not to Safety Plan. - Protective factors promote well-being and when present, can decrease risk.